|Enter a Puzzle Code||X|

 Click the timer to pause/resume.

 The position in the history can be used to identify positions in a puzzle.
 This setting can also be toggled by right-clicking the Toggle Bookmark button.

 User moves or solver moves will be drawn in a color other than black.
 Highlight info is included in the history.

 X's drawn by undo or redo will be animated.
 All x's drawn by go to previous or next bookmark, or by the solver in some cases, will be animated if only x's are drawn.

-If the solver mode is One Move, this setting is ignored and only non-trivial x's are displayed.
+If the solver mode is One Move, this setting is ignored and only non-trivial x's are added (this doesn't work perfectly; trivial x's are sometimes added).
 If the Trivial option is selected, the solver writes no lines; it's mainly intended for use with auto-solve and the grid display.

 Whenever the solver executes, a bookmark is added before the first move it makes and after the last move it makes.
 Use this setting to add a bookmark before every move (when the solver mode is Manual or Auto).
 (A 'move' can consist of multiple lines and/or x's.)

 The remaining settings in this section will be ignored and considered enabled, except for those with a value of 'Never'.
 If the Solve button is Shift-Right-clicked, the remaining settings will be ignored and considered enabled regardless of their values.

 Deductions will be made based on the puzzle having only one solution (,*).
 All puzzles generated at this site are guaranteed to have only one solution.
 Select the 'Never' option if a puzzle (generated somewhere else) is not guaranteed to have only one solution.
 This will prevent the logic from being used when the solver is operating at full strength.